 Your temporomandibular joints (TMJ) allow you to chew, yawn, and speak clearly.
 However, a TMJ disorder can make it painful or nearly impossible to perform any of these basic, day-to-day functions.
-At Bar and Smith Dental, on the Upper East Side of New York City, Isaac Bar, DMD, and Tyler Smith, DMD, regularly diagnose and treat patients who are suffering from TMJ pain.
+At Bar and Smith Dental, on Kips Bay and the Upper East Side of New York City, Isaac Bar, DMD, and Tyler Smith, DMD, regularly diagnose and treat patients who are suffering from TMJ pain.
 If you’re tired of living with jaw pain, call or make an appointment online today.

 Doctors and researchers aren’t entirely sure what causes temporomandibular joint (TMJ) disorders and pain, but a variety of factors are thought to play a role.
 For example, the alignment and overall strength of your jaw bones, TMJ joints, and surrounding muscles can impact mobility.